weixian-zhang/Azure-sSFTP/README.md

 * Container-based solution that runs on Azure Container Instance (PaaS), no infrastructure maintainence needed
 * sSFTP's runs securely in Virtual Network while Internet traffic to SFTP server is proxied through Azure Firewall or Firewall of your choice
-* Built-in SFTP server
+* Providse SFTP server feature
+* Supports multiple concurrent SFTP client downloaders and uploaders to download and upload files to and from remote SFTP servers
-* ClamAV virus scan integrated
+* ClamAV virus scan on:
+  * uploaded files from clients
+  * files downloaded by SFTP client downloaders
 * Supports certificate and password authentication
 * Azure File as the file storage for SFTP server
 * Supports [Webhook invocation](#webhook) when virus is detected